HarryHenryGebel/code-challenge/CodeSignal/README.md

 Lastly, pull requests are welcome with any corrections, superior solutions, solutions to problems not already documented, or solutions in other programming languages.
+All solutions should include a commentary section in this file.
 If you cannot do a pull request for any reason, you can submit any changes as an issue on GitHub, or email them the me, Harry Henry Gebel, at harry@gebel.tech.
 Please be sure to credit yourself in any solutions and commentary you submit,